10 biggest benefits of daily meditation practice

 - physiological settledness and stability during mental task performance (measured by skin conductance levels),

 3. Better school performance

-- increases general intellectual and cognitive performance,
+- increases in general intellectual and cognitive performance,

-- has positive impact on academic test results,
+- positive impact on academic test results,

-- reduces negative school behaviour (absenteeism, infractions),
+- reduced negative school behaviour (absenteeism, infractions),

-- reduces school-related stress, anxiety and depression.
+- reduced school-related stress, anxiety and depression.

 4. Healthy blood pressure

 Numerous studies confirm that Transcendental Meditation reduces blood pressure.